 American soprano Talise Trevigne begins the 2019-20 Season in a return appearance with CBSO for Tippett’s A Child of our Time in performances in the UK and Germany conducted by Mirga Gražinytė-Tyla.
 Returning to the US she makes her Lyric Opera of Chicago debut as Kitty Hart (Sister Rose c) Dead Man Walking before traveling to Albany Symphony to sing Knoxville: Summer of 1915.
 She joins the Metropolitan Opera cast of Porgy & Bess and later in the season returns to the role of Mimi in La Boheme at Fort Worth Opera.

 Last season Miss Trevigne debuted the role of Ma in Missy Mazzoli/Royce Vavrek’s highly lauded Proving Up at Omaha Opera and at Lincoln Centre and made a further role debut at Madison Opera as Nedda Pagliacci.
-She travelled to Theater Basel for one of her signature roles, Cio-Cio-san Madama Butterfly, a role that originally brought her great accolades at North Carolina Opera and at Kentucky Opera.
+She traveled to Theater Basel for one of her signature roles, Cio-Cio-san Madama Butterfly, a role that originally brought her great accolades at North Carolina Opera and at Kentucky Opera.
 She finished the season at Cincinnati Opera in the title role in Porgy & Bess reviving her great success in the role at Glimmerglass Festival the previous season.
 She was greatly honored to be nominated for a 2016 Grammy Award in the category Best Solo Classical CD for her rendition of Christopher Rouse’s masterpiece Kabir Padavali with Albany Symphony.

 Recent highlights include the role of Micaëla Carmen at Hawaii Opera Theatre, and in Fort Worth she created the role of Clara JFK, a role she took to Opéra de Montréal, a Canadian debut.
 She sang Leila Les Pêcheurs de Perles at North Carolina Opera and the title role Iris at Bard SummerScape Festival.
 Another role debut brought Ophelia Hamlet into her repertoire at Fort Worth Opera, and she sang Getry’s rarely-heard L’Epreuve Villageoise in a recording and performances with Opera Lafayette.
 Her Heroines Les Contes d’Hoffmann at Opera de Lyon under the baton of Kazushi Ono was a great success, and she revived the roles at Israeli Opera with Frederic Chaslin.